 Finding an Alternative

-Walking around in dirty clothes is obviously not an option, but that doesn’t mean a toxic, commercial detergent is the only way.
-There are gentle products, like Branch Basics, that don’t contain all the harsh toxins yet are fantastic for your clothes.
+Walking around in dirty clothes is obviously not an option, but that doesn't mean a toxic, commercial detergent is the only way.
+There are gentle products that don't contain all the harsh toxins yet are fantastic for your clothes.
 What do you use to clean your clothes?
 Have you, or someone you know, had outbreaks or reactions to harsh detergents?
 Please leave a comment and share your experience!

 - Gerster FM, Vernez D, Wild PP, Hopf NB.
 Hazardous substances in frequently used professional cleaning products.
 Int J Occup Environ Health.
 2014 Jan-Mar;20(1):46-60.